mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 interoperability with the platform core is ensured through the usage of the platform's interfaces [@Tiwana2015].
-This opens up POSSE for contributions from a wide range of developers and therefore raises the importance of understanding the interdependencies of social and technical layers involved. xxx
+This opens up POSSE for contributions from a wide range of developers and therefore raises the importance of understanding the interdependencies of social and technical layers involved. xxx <!-- TODO -->

 ## Social and Technical Interdependencies in Open Source Projects